Melioli/HoyoToon/README.md

 > [!IMPORTANT]
 > The Built-in Rendering Pipeline in Unity projects uses the Gamma option for color management by default, which is **different** from what Hoyoverse uses.
 To ensure that colors are accurate, it is recommended to **set the Color Space to Linear** in the Project Settings. **Edit > Project Settings > Player > Other Settings > Color Space** You can find more information on how to do this in the [Unity documentation.](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html#:~:text=To%20do%20this%2C%20set%20Color,in%20the%20gamma%20color%20space.
 )
 > These shaders are designed to work with the datamined models only.
 MMD or other sources may not work properly with these shaders.
-However, we do not condone datamining and encourage users to respect the intellectual property rig
+However, we do not condone datamining and encourage users to respect the intellectual property